 After this, the stallions enter the arena as a group again for a final glance of the judges before they announce which stallions are referred to the second round viewing (2e bezichtiging) on saturday.
 The ones that are reffered, can walk on as the ones that are not, have to leave.
-The ringmaster will take off his hat if the stallion is not through to the next round.
+The judge will explain why the stallion is not through to the next round.

 The stallions that are referred to the second round viewing will be examined by a vet and officially meassured after their presentation on friday.
 The NWR- and WPBR-stallions that are reffered to the second round viewing, will also be lunged on the friday afternoon.
 This gives the judges some extra information on them.

 The second round viewing of the referred stallions will take place on saturday.
 The procedure of the first round viewing (enter as a group – individual presentation – enter as a group again) will take place.
 After this, the judges again decide if the stallion can walk on or has to leave the arena.